Pay your OSCA bill, advance deposit, Winter Term bill, or simply make a donation!

 Housing Operations Managers serve as resources for housing members on cleanliness/operations, and trains and supports co-op housing cleanliness coordinators.
 They coordinate with other OSCA staff and College administrators to ensure effective operation of OSCA housing.

-The OSCA/OC Liaison’s act as a liaison between Oberlin College and OSCA during Rent Contract Negotiations.
-This means making sure the College understands how OSCA is set up and where OSCA is coming from, and educating OSCA about what the College expects and where the College is coming from.
+OSCA's OC Liaison acts as a negotiator with Oberlin College, primarily during Rent Contract negotiations.
+The OC Liaison ensures the College understands how OSCA operates and our mission, while educating OSCA about College expectations.
 This also means being a resource for Oberlin College about OSCA’s structure.

 The SHIL helps OSCA members deal with issues concerning sexualized violence, sexual health, and sometimes overall well-being.
 SHILs advocate for members regarding matters of sexual misconduct but are not an alternative to the College Counseling Center or any other professional resource.
 SHILs may be asked to help members through the College’s judicial process.